-The history of Zoroastrianism began during the Bronze Age, when, as scholars now estimate, the Prophet Zarathushtra first revealed and taught “the Good Religion.”
-In about 1750 BCE, Zarathushtra brought his message of ethical monotheism to ancient Persia and Central Asia; while he drew a small group of dedicated men and women, he also met with great resistance from local priests and princes.
+The history of Zoroastrianism began during the Bronze Age, when, as scholars now estimate, the Prophet Zarathushtra first revealed and taught "the Good Religion.”
+In about 1750 BCE, Zarathushtra brought his message of ethical monotheism to ancient Persia and Central Asia; while he drew a small group of dedicated men and women, he also experienced great resistance from local priests and princes.
 According to legend, Zarathushtra was invited to present his teachings before King Vishtasp, who became one of the first of many rulers in Central Asia to embrace this new and revolutionary faith.

-Zoroastrianism gradually gained wider acceptance, becoming the religion of the Achaemenian Empire (550–330 BCE) founded by Cyrus the Great.
+Zoroastrianism eventually gradually gained wider acceptance, becoming the religion of the Achaemenian Empire (550–330 BCE) founded by Cyrus the Great.
 The Achaemenians established the first “universal empire” across linguistic and cultural frontiers, practicing religious and ethnic tolerance for their subjects.
 The Achaemenians were defeated by Alexander the Great in 330 BCE, and the city of Persepolis, along with its library of religious texts, was destroyed by fire.
 After nearly a century of Greek rule under the Seleucids, the Parthians (256 BCE–226 CE) came to power and ruled in ancient Iran for many centuries.
-The Sassanian Empire (226–652 CE) succeeded that of the Parthians and during the next four hundred years, the Sassanian kings established Zoroastrianism as the state religion of Iran.
-This was the “golden age” of Zoroastrianism, with as many as thirty million people practicing the faith.
+The Sassanian Empire (226–652 CE) succeeded that of the Parthians and during the next 400 years, the Sassanian kings established Zoroastrianism as the state religion of Iran.
+This was the “golden age” of Zoroastrianism, with as many as 30 million people practicing the faith.
 The liturgy of the Avesta was collected into a cohesive unit, and new literature in the Pahlavi language flourished.

 In 652 CE, the Sassanian Empire was defeated by Arab Muslims.
 The majority of Zoroastrians accepted Islam; others continued to practice their faith quietly and were often persecuted.
 A few shiploads of Zoroastrians, many from the Iranian region of Pars, fled to India.
 These refugees, who would later be known as “Parsis,” first began arriving in 936 to Sanjan, Gujarat, on the Indian subcontinent.
 Thus began the parallel development of two distinct communities of Zoroastrians: the Iranians and the Parsis.